crandylb/small/README.txt

 create a 32-bit implementation of Small for x86, i.e. Intel and AMD processors using the 32-bit 386/486 and beyond instruction sets.
 For more details see the implementation notes.
+Update 05/23/2014 Added ".
+ARGT D" macro to transfer a formal parameter used as an actual parameter in anothed procedure call.
+This still needs work to be able to handle more that one such eaxample in a single call.

 smallio.c
 This C program interfaces I/O in Small to the conventions used in the grandios